ElijahSchrock/Syphon/README.md

 ## About Syphon

-Syphon is a social media site made specifically for develeopers and anyone else who has an interest in the InfoSEC world.
+Syphon is a social media site made specifically for develeopers and anyone who has an interest in the InfoSEC world.

 ## Built With